scharris/ts-react-express-skeleton/README.md

 to the `Path` environment variable.

 ### Setup database access
 This variant of the skeleton app uses Oracle client library to access a remote database.
 See `db/database-client-library-setup.md` for instructions.
-Some steps may require administrator access.
+Some steps may require administrator access, such as the the installation of the Microsoft Visual C++ Redistributable.

 ## Install client and server node packages
 Start a new instance of PowerShell (so it will